marczz/mzlinux_pages/media/media_players.md

-## Clients
+## Clients {#mpd_clients}
-Mpd has some client libraries
-in C/C++, Java, lisp/scheme, haskell, perl, php, python, Ruby.
+Mpd has some client libraries in C/C++, Java, lisp/scheme, haskell, perl, php, python, Ruby.

 -   [libmpdclient](https://www.musicpd.org/doc/libmpdclient/)
     is a client library for the Music Player Daemon, written in C.

-For python you fin two main libraries:
+For python you find two main libraries:

 -   [python-mpd](http://pypi.python.org/pypi/python-mpd/)
     is the older recommended library.